 Regardless of the nature of the project, E&I Experiences are done as extra work in a course in which the student is enrolled.
 The E&I Experience is approved by the instructor of that course (not by the Director of Undergraduate Entrepreneurship).
 Doing one involves proposing to the course instructor a project that is over and above the typical requirements of the course.
 Think of it as an extra-credit project, that gets approved by your instructor, about entrepreneurship and innovation.

 PLEASE invest five minutes in reading this page carefully, watching the video, and checking out the Examples and the FAQs.
-This will answer most of your questions, save a lot of time and eliminate a lot of potential confusion.
+These will answer most of your questions, save a lot of time and eliminate a lot of potential confusion.
 This video, which is 3:11 in length, gives a quick overview of the E&I Experiences program.